FlyingFathead/whisper-transcriber-telegram-bot/README.md

  ## Getting the Telegram Bot API Token

-1. If you haven't got an active [Telegram Bot API](https://core.telegram.org/bots/api) token yet, set up a new Telegram bot by interacting with Telegram's `@BotFather`.
+1. If you haven't got an active [Telegram Bot API](https://core.telegram.org/bots/api) token yet,  create a new bot by talking to Telegram's `@BotFather` and following its setup instructions.
 Use Telegram's user lookup to search for the user, message it and run the necessary bot setup to get your API key.

 2. After setting up your bot and receiving your Telegram Bot API token from `@BotFather`, either copy-paste the Telegram Bot API authentication token into a text file (`config/bot_token.txt`) or set the API token as an environment variable with the name `TELEGRAM_BOT_TOKEN`.
 The program will look for both during startup, and you can choose whichever you want.